google/flax/docs/design_notes/lift.md

 ## Introduction

-JAX uses a functional API meaning that it only guarantees correct behavior when using functions without side effects.
+JAX uses a functional API meaning that it only guarantees correct behavior when using functions without side effects ([JAX docs](https://jax.readthedocs.io/en/latest/jax-101/01-jax-basics.html#differences-from-numpy)).
 Typically, these side effects are the result of mutating an object that lives outside the function.

 The functional paradigm has some advantages like the ability to explicitly reason about state and stochasticity.